 POST-CRASH PROCEDURES (Theory):

 Evidence suggests that including “Post-Accident Procedure” training early in the driver-training curriculum may enhance the impact of subsequent training and have a positive influence in reducing new-entrant driver crashes.
 Accordingly, trainees shall learn appropriate post-crash procedures, including the requirement that the driver, if possible, assess his/her physical condition immediately after the crash and notify authorities, or assign the task to a passenger or other individuals at the crash scene.
-Also, trainees shall be given instruction in obtaining emergency necessary medical assistance; moving on-road vehicles off the road in minor crashes so as to avoid subsequent crashes or injuries; engaging flashers, triangles, etc.; responsibilities for assisting injured parties and Good Samaritan Laws; driver legal obligations and rights, including rights and responsibilities for engaging with law enforcement personnel; and the importance of learning company policy on post-accident procedures.
+Also, trainees shall be given instruction in obtaining necessary emergency medical assistance; moving on-road vehicles off the road in minor crashes so as to avoid subsequent crashes or injuries; engaging flashers, triangles, etc.; responsibilities for assisting injured parties and Good Samaritan Laws; driver legal obligations and rights, including rights and responsibilities for engaging with law enforcement personnel; and the importance of learning company policy on post-accident procedures.
 Trainees may also receive instruction in the value and techniques of photographing the scene; obtaining witness information, skid measurements; and assessing signage, road, and weather conditions.

 OTHER EMERGENCY PROCEDURES (Theory)

-Driver trainees shall receive instruction in managing security breaches, on-board fires, medical emergencies, and emergency stopping procedures including the deployment of various emergency hazard (49 CFR Part 392.22).
+Driver trainees shall receive instruction in managing security breaches, on-board fires, medical emergencies, and emergency stopping procedures including the deployment of various emergency hazard signals (49 CFR Part 392.22).
 Instruction shall also include procedures for dealing with mechanical breakdowns and vehicle defects while en-route.

 VEHICLE ORIENTATION (Theory and BTW)